dagbjorn/microcoffeeoncloud/README.md

 #### About Gatling

-Gatling is a load testing tool for testing HTTP servers.
+[Gatling](https://gatling.io) is a load test tool for testing HTTP servers.
 Test scenarios are written in Scala, however no deep Scala skills are needed since Gatling provides an easy-to-use DSL.
 See [Gatling documentation](https://gatling.io/docs/current) for more information.

 Gatling may be used in two ways: